 The study of the dynamical phase-space in \cite{10.1093/mnras/stad601} investigates the use of the stacked line of sight (LOS) velocity dispersions of galaxy clusters as a standard ruler, finding competitive percent-level constraints on the expansion rate.
 These velocity dispersions as a function of cluster-centric projected radius exhibit a characteristic `kink' associated with the extent of orbiting galaxies (see their Fig. 3).
 As both the amplitude of the dispersion profile and the size of cluster, as indicated by the extent of orbiting galaxies, depend on cluster mass, one can use the profile as a distance measure.
 This relies on a model for the distribution of projected LOS velocity distributions $P(v_{\mathrm{LOS}}|R, M)$ parameterized in terms of the so-called `edge radius' indicated by orbiting galaxies' maximum radial extent.
 Their approach, informed by previous work \cite{Tomooka} \& \cite{zuweinberg13}, is to model $P(v_{\mathrm{LOS}}|R, M)$ directly as a sum of contributions from three dynamically distinct galaxy populations: orbiting, infalling, and `far'.

 Here, we investigate the properties of the same LOS velocity distributions at large scales, beyond the extent of the cluster halos.
+Our goal is to develop an accurate model for the line-of-sight velocity distributions, and to determine whether these distributions have the potential to be useful for precision cluster mass calibration in the Stage IV era.
+If successful, this work will establish the foundation for a research program centered on this idea.

-Our goal is to characterize the utility of these distributions (as opposed to just their dispersion) as tools for constraining cluster masses.
-This leads us to diverge from the approach in \cite{10.1093/mnras/stad601} in a number of ways: first, we make no distinction between infalling and `far' galaxies, finding `far' galaxies to simply be the part of the infalling population sufficiently influenced by expansion.
+Our approach diverges from that in \cite{10.1093/mnras/stad601} in a number of ways: first, we make no distinction between infalling and `far' galaxies, finding `far' galaxies to simply be the part of the infalling population sufficiently influenced by expansion.